 And you say, "All right, good, good.
-But now, just tell me this one datum, 'A cat is black."
+But now, now just tell me this one datum, 'A cat is black."
 And you'll finally get them to actually be able to - you say something, they can say something.

 And then the second grade of that is you say something and they can understand it.
 In other words, let them duplicate the words and then let them duplicate the understanding.
 You in essence are doing this in training, only you're doing it live.
 You see, you're doing it all the way.
 You read a bulletin and then you go in and see Mike.
-Of course some of you wish you hadn't but that's all part of the game.
+Of course some of you - some of you wish you hadn't but that's all part of the game.
+And - I didn't manufacture Mike's 3D-terminal package [laughter], but I, I probably couldn't have done a better job than he's done.

 But look a-here, he's not trying to be unreasonable with you; he's just trying to get you to do one thing - that's the one step of the educational process.

 In essence what is happening is this: I have said something to you and then he's trying to find out if you can duplicate it.
 And don't think this isn't therapeutic.
 It is!
 It jolly well is!
 But we're not interested in it from a therapy line.
-We're interested in it from the basis of the communication of a datum, and you get finally so that you can actually take a datum and so on.
+We're interested in it from the basis of the communication of a datum, and you get, finally, so that you can actually take a datum and so on.

 Now let's look at this.
-This process has been going on for six months or more with some of the older students here; and 3D came out incomplete, not well stated, just brrrr! you know, and that's it.
+This process has been going on for six months or more with some of the older students here.
+And 3D came out incomplete, not well stated, just brrupt! you know, and that's it.
 And they did it at once and got results with it at once.
 In other words, it took them - oh, perhaps 10 minutes to understand it; this is length of time to look at it and read it.
 I mean it was that fast, you see, and they could put it into action and they could do something with it, and all of a sudden this happened.
 Well, this doesn't mean that they've become puppetized, it simply means that their ability to duplicate it has now gone over into a second stage - understand - because of course they weren't given any data to duplicate.

-Now, you look at the original issue of 3D, or the original mention of 3D that was given to you.
+Now, you look at the original issue of 3D, of the original mention of 3D that was given to you.
 Why, the first mentions of it are just some scribbles in the case histories, you know, in the case folders, the first mentions of it, and then there's a rather incomplete description of 3D Criss Cross that doesn't amount to a hill of beans, and then there's class rumor.

-Well, what I'm showing you is there was practically nothing there to duplicate in the way of wording, and yet these people had actually gotten to this point, where they not only could duplicate the datum that was said to them but they could get what this was and they could understand what this datum was and put it into use.
+Well, what I'm showing you is there was practically nothing there to duplicate in the way of wording, and yet these people had actually gotten to this point, where they not only could duplicate the datum that was said to them but they could get a - what this was and they could understand what this datum was and put it into use.
 Now, look at that as a considerable gain, and look at it for just what it is, as a gain, a training gain.
 And that's quite remarkable.